 This guide will focus on the best rechargeable NiMH AA batteries, because they are the most popular and widely used for a variety of electronics.
 The brands we recommend for NiMH AA rechargeable batteries also offer excellent options for AAA sizes.
 We’ve reviewed research findings by experts and consumer testers.
 Here are the highest-quality and best-priced rechargeable batteries on the market today.

-Panasonic’s Eneloop Pro technology has received top marks from experts and average Joes alike.
-The “low self-discharge” technology provides a long-lasting charge when stored.
+Panasonic’s Eneloop Pro AA Batteries feature “low self-discharge” technology, providing a long-lasting charge when stored.
 They offer a 2550 mAh capacity, 500 recharges over their lifespans, and no deterioration in extreme temperatures.